 Many of us are ﬁrst and second generation Poggiorealesi, that is, our grandparents or parents were born in Poggioreale and we are their American oﬀspring.
 We ﬁrst learned of the small town called Poggioreale through animated, vibrant stories told to us by these proud, hard-working people who left their homeland to create new lives for themselves, and for us, in America.
-They talked of the gorgeous, verdant hillsides and landscapes of Sicily, the rich soil that produced succulent fruit and vegetables, the delectable foods prepared by their mamas and nonnas as they grew up in Poggioreale.
+They talked of the gorgeous, verdant hillsides and landscapes of Sicily, the rich soil that produced succulent fruit and vegetables, and the delectable foods prepared by their mamas and nonnas as they grew up in Poggioreale.

-So, fellow Poggiorealisi, it is for this reason that we of the Poggioreale in America group created our Facebook page in February 2018, and this website in 2019.
+So, fellow Poggiorealisi, it is for this reason that we of the Poggioreale in America group created our Facebook page in February 2018, and this website in 2020.
 We have collected a variety of historical information for you to properly begin your quest for information.
-We hope to give your learning journey a great start right here on these web pages!
+We hope to give your learning journey a great start, right here on these web pages!
 Read about Poggioreale ancient and modern, pre-earthquake and post-earthquake.
 Get to know “home” with us.
-Your heart will be ﬁlled with loving discovery of your roots in Sicily.
+Your heart will be ﬁlled with the loving discovery of your roots in Sicily.

 Co-Founder, Poggioreale in America